-Helen WilliamsBVSc CertCHP ECBHM MRCVS
+Helen Williams BVSc CertCHP ECBHM FHEA MRCVS

-Pippa MahenMA VetMB MRCVS
+Pippa Mahen MA VetMB FHEA MRCVS

 Pippa graduated from Cambridge in 2004.
 Since then she has worked in mixed practice in North Wales, Lancashire and Shropshire, as well as a spell working with big game in South Africa.
-She is now returning to the borders of her native Merseyside to join the Leahurst Residency programme.
-Pippa has a wide range of interests across farm animal practice work, especially in dairy practice.
+She returned to the borders of her native Merseyside to join the Leahurst Residency programme, during which time she completed the Diploma in Bovine Reproduction.
+Pippa is now a Lecturer in livestock health and welfare, and has a wide range of interests across farm animal practice work, especially in dairy practice.

 Niall Connolly BSc BVSc MRCVS

-Nichol Fisher BVSc MRCVS
+Nichol Fisher BVSc CertAVP MRCVS